-What is pick-up day process?
+What is the pick-up day process?

 All pups need to be picked up on their go home day at 8 weeks old, we do not hold pups past their go home day.
 The go home day for the puppies will be the day they turn 8 weeks old, or the Saturday closest to that date.
 You will need to be sure you can pick up your pup on go home day BEFORE you reserve the pup.
 You will need to make arrangements to get the pup on that specified day.

 We currently do not have visitors inside our home where the pups are, due to germs that you could unknowingly bring in around the pups, future pups, and any pregnant or nursing moms.
-This will also help to not spread Covid from family to family.

 We will set up a time for you to pick up your pup.
 We will answer any question you may have and you will sign the Spay & Neuter Contract.
 Most of the info (and even more) is on the website, specifically in links on the page Our Puppies.